MaTriXy/c7score/README.md

 );

-contextTrace.compareLibraries(library1, library2, {Gemini API key, ...})
+contextTrace.compareLibraries(
+    "/tailwindlabs/tailwindcss.com",
+    "/context7/tailwindcss",
+    {
+    geminiToken: envConfig.GEMINI_API_TOKEN!,
+    githubToken: envConfig.GITHUB_TOKEN!,
+    context7Token: envConfig.CONTEXT7_API_TOKEN,
+    report:
+        {
+            console: true,
+            folderPath: `${__dirname}/../compare-results`
+        }
+    }
+);
 ```

 ### Configuration
-**Note:** Using Gemini is recommended for more grounded responses.
-The folderPath argument should be different between getScore and compareLibraries as they can overwrite the results files.
+**Notes:**

-getScore only takes in one library whereas compareLibraries must take only two libraries.
-Configuration options are the same for both.
-Only the Gemini API key and libraries are mandatory.
+* getScore only takes in one library whereas compareLibraries must take only two libraries.
+* Configuration options are the same for getScore and compareLibraries.
+* Only the libraries, Gemini API key, and Github key are mandatory.
+* Machine-readable results will always be uploaded to `https://github.com/upstash/ContextTrace/blob/main/result.json` (.getScore only).

 All possible options:
 ```